LawrenceKarasek/VideoPlayer/README.md

             }
         };

-The HMTLVideoElement is maintained through re-renders by keeping through the videoRef.
-This allows the Video to not be impacted by state changes.
-There are build in events and properties of the Video: poster provides a default background before the video is loaded. onDurationChangeHandler updates the state for the progress bar onEnded manages the next video to play once the current one completes
+The HMTLVideoElement is maintained through re-renders by the use of the useRef hook, videoRef.
+There are built-in events and properties of the Video:

+-poster provides a default background before the video is loaded.
+-onDurationChangeHandler updates the state for the progress bar -onEnded manages the next video to play once the current one completes

             const videoRef = useRef();